outrunnl/dbcollect/README.md

 Q: Is dbcollect safe to run?

 A: dbcollect is designed to run as non-root user but it has to be the oracle user or a user with sysdba privileges.
 The SQL scripts only contain SELECT statements so they cannot modify database data.
 The Python tools cannot delete/overwrite any file except in `/tmp` or the output ZIP file otherwise specified in the arguments.
 External commands are not executed as root and are verified to only gather system info, not modify anything.
-CPU consumption is limited by default to 25%.
+CPU consumption is limited by default to 50%.
 These restrictions should make one confident that dbcollect is safe to run on production systems.

 Q: Why is dbcollect written in Python 2?
 This is no longer supported!

 A: Python 3 is not available by default on many older systems, i.e. Linux (RHEL/OEL/CentOS), Solaris.
 On EL6 I even had to backport support for Python 2.6.
 Update: dbcollect now works on both Python 2 and Python 3.

 Q: How long will it take to run _dbcollect_ ?

-A: This mostly depends on how many AWR/Statspack reports need to be generated.
+A: This mostly depends on how many AWR/Statspack reports need to be generated and how many CPUs are available.
 Collecting the OS information usually only takes a few seconds.
 For normal environments, an AWR report (HTML) takes a about 1-2 seconds, Statspack even less.
 For a single instance environment, 10 day collect period, 1 hour interval, the amount of reports is about 240 so _dbcollect_ will run for under 10 minutes.
 There are some known Oracle issues with AWR generation resulting in much longer times.
 The latest version of _dbcollect_ predicts the remaining time so you have an idea.
+As of version 1.11, _dbcollect_ runs AWR reports in parallel on each instance, making it much faster.

 Q: Does dbcollect gather confidential data?

 A: dbcollect only retrieves system configuration files, SAR/AWR/Statspack etc. In AWR and Statspack however, a number of SQL queries (statements) can be visible.
 For AWR, dbcollect can remove sections containing SQL statements to prevent collecting pieces of potentially confidential data.
 The values of bind parameters are not visible.
 See the ```--strip``` option.
+Passwords or user credentials are never collected.

 Q: dbcollect appears to be a binary package.
 How do I know what it is doing?